 The reactions from Europe were mixed.
 Serbia was one of the first countries to congratulate Putin, citing that Russia is a genuine friend of Serbia.
 Hungary, Bulgaria, Moldova and the Czech Republic followed the Serbian example.
 Other European countries didn’t officially send congratulatory messages to Putin.
 German Foreign Minister Heiko Maas said it was not a “fair political competition,” according to European values and that Russia would “remain a difficult partner.”

 United Russia is the largest political party in contemporary Russia and is considered to be the ‘party of power’.
 Since 15 April 2008, Vladimir Putin has been the chairman of the party.
-United Russia was founded in April 2001 when the parties Fatherland – All Russia, led by the then Moscow Mayor Yuri Luzhkov, and the Unity Party of Russia merged.
+United Russia was founded in April 2001 when the parties Fatherland – All Russia, led by the then Moscow Mayor Yuri Luzhkov, Our Home Party and the Unity Party of Russia merged.

 In 2003 the party published its political manifesto called ‘The Path of National Success’.
 United Russia is a conservative party whose goal is to unite political forces and support the Russian president in order to enhance national unity.
 They reject the classical concept of left-wing and right-wing politics as they depart from a static notion of political centrism.
 United Russia supports a mixed economy in which a free market is combined with state regulation.
 Economic benefits should be redistributed for the most part to the poorest people.
 Because its ideology is somewhat unclear, it is best described as a big-tent party.